MUGISHA-David/Global-Agricultural-Land-Trends-2012-2021-/README.md

 - OECD Agricultural Environmental Indicators Documentation
 - Python Data Science Handbook
 - Power BI Best Practices Guide

----

-## 📞 Contact Information

-**Student:** [Your Name]
-**Email:** [Your Email]
-**GitHub:** [Your GitHub Profile]
-**Project Repository:** [Repository Link]

----

-## 📜 Academic Integrity Statement

-This project represents original work completed in accordance with the academic integrity guidelines of the Introduction to Big Data Analytics course (INSY 8413).
-All data sources have been properly cited, and the analysis methodology follows established data science practices.
-The code implementation is original, with appropriate use of standard libraries and documented techniques.
-Any external resources or inspirations have been properly attributed.

-**Project Submission Date:** July 26, 2025
-**GitHub Repository:** [Your Repository Link]
-**Instructor:** Eric Maniraguha

----

-## 🏆 Project Highlights

-- ✅ **Complete Data Pipeline:** Raw data → Cleaned data → Analysis → Predictions
-- ✅ **Robust Error Handling:** Comprehensive exception handling and data validation
-- ✅ **Scalable Architecture:** Reusable functions for multiple countries and years
-- ✅ **Professional Visualization:** High-quality plots and interactive dashboard
-- ✅ **Practical Applications:** Real-world agricultural planning implications
-- ✅ **Technical Innovation:** Custom prediction system with user-friendly interface

----

-*"Whatever you do, work at it with all your heart, as working for the Lord, not for human masters." — Colossians 3:23 (NIV)*

 **Final Note:** This analysis contributes to understanding global food security challenges and supports evidence-based agricultural policy decisions through data-driven insights.